byronwong-dev/byronwong-dev.github.io/src/contents/20220824-strangling-your-tech-debt.md

 As we all hiking on this steep climb of attaining artisanship, away from lowly mediocrity in our crafts, we need tools and solutions.

 It's in my interest in sharing and getting ideas and feedbacks from fellow SWE so that I may _git gud_.
-Hence with this as my first post in an attempt to document my findings, sharing stories and improve my writing haha
+Hence with this as my first post in an attempt to document my findings, sharing stories and improve my writing haha.

 ### I'm imploring the readers to take this journey with me, as I journal the trade-offs, ideas and overall skill-improving practices that we all can take a bigger stride and leap forward as artisans in our crafts

-I'll be writing occasionally, hopefully in a smaller bite-size content, I really didn't want to bore everyone 🤓
+I'd be writing occasionally, hopefully in a smaller bite-size content, I really didn't want to bore everyone 🤓

 _Thoughts on upcoming topics to journal:_